 - Be enrolled in a college or university or a recent graduate

-- Have a background in international relations or a desire to work in the field
+- Have a background in international affairs or international security or a desire to work in the field

 The application process is extremely competitive.
 Individuals should have a keen interest in international affairs and international security.
 Applicants should have near-native English writing skills; equivalent level knowledge of Chinese is an asset.
 Applications will be judged on past academic performance, relevant academic study and/or work experience, grades, and recommendations.
 Personal interviews may be conducted.